washingtonyachtclub/documents/WYC_Policies.md

 ##### State Law Compliance
 Meet the requirements to operate a motor-powered vessel within the State of Washington (e.g., possessing a Boater Education Card).

+### Specialty Ratings
+Specialty Ratings authorize the use of specific boats or equipment or grant additional sailing privileges.
+Unless otherwise specified, a Specialty Rating may be awarded by a Chief who holds that Rating.

+#### Big Cat Rig Rating
+The Big Cats may be sailed by any Member who has a Catamaran Intermediate Rating and who has demonstrated the special procedures for each boat.

+#### Performance Boat Rig Ratings
+The Performance Boats may be sailed by any Member who has a Double-Handed Intermediate Rating and demonstrates the rigging procedure for that specific boat.

+#### Inboard Keelboat Rig Ratings
+A Keelboat Novice or Skipper may obtain separate Rig Ratings allowing for the use of the Cal 3-30.
+This Rating requires proficiency in sailing the larger boats, as well as use of the inboard engine and other equipment specific to the boat for which the Rating is given.

+#### Daysailer Electric Outboard Rating
+Daysailers may be sailed with an electric outboard of no more than 6 horsepower by DH Intermediate or above who demonstrate the correct usage and installation of the electric outboards as well as proper docking, safety, and competency.
+The electric outboards shall only be used for the appropriate vessels (daysailers).

+#### Lake Sailor Rating
+The Lake Sailor Rating may be given to a Member holding a Double-Handed Intermediate Rating who has displayed additional skill and judgment in sailing Daysailers.
+The Lake Sailor Rating allows the Member to sail any Daysailer in winds less than 15 knots in Lake Washington, north of the Evergreen Point Floating Bridge and south of Sand Point, during daylight hours.
+The wind speed is to be determined at the place where the boat is being sailed.

+To receive the Lake Sailor Rating, a Member must demonstrate:
+- Proper rigging and derigging
+- Docking under sail.
+- Capsize recovery (if wanting to sail a capsizable daysailer)
+- Crew-overboard recovery.
+- Reefing and heaving-to.
+- Knowledge of applicable COLREGS rules.
+- Knowledge of hazards relevant to the Lake Sailor Rating boundaries.
+- Weather forecasting and planning.
+- Good sailing judgement

 # Use of Boats, Facilities, and Equipment